About the Club

 The first meeting was held at the Sleepy Hollow Motel in Rivonia on 25th March 1981 and was attended by 24 Irish Wolfhound enthusiasts.
 The first committee voted in was Timmy Ralfe, Trevor Hiscock, Liz (Doherty) Hiscock, Mike Maunder, Peggy Maunder, Jenny Bramley, Jimmy Bramley, Julia Lawson, Laura Wegener and Jim Ramsay.
 The patron elected was Samuel Ewing III (USA) and the Patroness, Miss Elizabeth Murphy (Ireland).
 Mrs. Mary Keenan from Zimbabwe was unanimously voted in as President.
 Vice-presidents were Mr. Wayne Wakfer and Mrs. June Pretorius.

-Of the twenty-four founding members, five are still members of the club – Timmy Ralfe, Wayne Wakfer, Jane Spowart, Laura Wegener and Julia Lawson.
-Elizabeth Murphy is still the club patroness.
-Not bad after 25 years!
+Of the twenty-four founding members, four are still members of the club – Timmy Ralfe, Jane Spowart, Laura Wegener and Julia Lawson.
+Not bad after over 30 years!

 KUSA denied the name ‘Irish Wolfhound Clan’.
 ‘The Irish Wolfhound Club of the Western Transvaal’ was adopted and changed to the current name in 2006.